 Dear Mr. Umakanthan Sir,

-Kindly clarify the word 'Notice' in #2 refers to a legal notice send through an advocate or a Personal one from my side in the matter concerned.
-If it's a personal one, please give me idea about its format, if any.
+Kindly clarify if the word 'Notice' in #2 refers to a legal notice sent through an advocate or a personal one from my side in the matter concerned.
+If it's a personal one, please give me an idea about its format, if any.
 Please understand that my doubt is due to my lack of knowledge in such proceedings.

 From India, undefined